awsdocs/aws-codecommit-user-guide/doc_source/troubleshooting-ch.md

 + Some versions of Git for Windows might not be in full compliance with [RFC 2617](https://tools.ietf.org/html/rfc2617#page-5) and [RFC 4559](https://tools.ietf.org/html/rfc4559#page-2), which could potentially cause issues with both Git credentials and the credential helper included with the AWS CLI\.
 For more information, see [Version 2\.11\.0\(3\) does not ask for username/password](https://github.com/git-for-windows/git/issues/1034)\.

 **Possible fixes:**
 + If you are attempting to use the credential helper included with the AWS CLI, consider connecting with Git credentials over HTTPS instead of using the credential helper\.
 Git credentials configured for your IAM user are compatible with the Git Credential Manager for Windows, unlike the credential helper for AWS CodeCommit\.
-For more information, see [For HTTPS Users Using Git Credentials](setting-up-gc.md)\.
+For more information, see [For HTTPS users using Git credentials](setting-up-gc.md)\.

   If you want to use the credential helper, to verify whether the AWS CLI is configured for the correct AWS Region, run the aws configure command, and review the displayed information\.
 If the CodeCommit repository is in an AWS Region different from the one shown for the AWS CLI, you must run the aws configure command and change the values to ones appropriate for that Region\.
-For more information, see [Step 1: Initial Configuration for CodeCommit](setting-up-https-windows.md#setting-up-https-windows-account)\.
+For more information, see [Step 1: Initial configuration for CodeCommit](setting-up-https-windows.md#setting-up-https-windows-account)\.
 + If possible, uninstall and reinstall Git for Windows\.
 When you install Git for Windows, clear the check box for the option to install the Git Credential Manager utility\.
 This credential manager is not compatible with the credential helper for AWS CodeCommit\.
 If you installed the Git Credential Manager or another credential management utility and you do not want to uninstall it, you can modify your `.gitconfig` file and add credential management for CodeCommit:

   1. Open **Control Panel**, choose **Credential Manager**, and remove any stored credentials for CodeCommit\.